pingcap/docs-dm/en/performance-test.md

 ## Performance test

-### Table structure
+### Table schema

-Use tables with the following structure for the performance test:
+Use tables with the following schema for the performance test:

 {{< copyable "sql" >}}